vitormarquesgithub/home-page/README.md

 # Basic Homepage

-This is a simple homepage built with HTML and CSS.
+This is a simple homepage built with HTML, CSS and JS.

 ## Technologies Used

 - HTML5
 - CSS3
+- JS

 ## Features